AmeliaBeep/FoodFeed/README.md

 ### Interacting with the Site

-Navigation bar buttons indicate login status and enable users to register, login or logout.
-Signed in users also have the options to create a post and see their own profile.
+Navigation bar buttons indicate login status and enable users to register, log in, or log out.
+Signed‑in users also have the options to create a post and see their own profile.

 Site content provides the ability to visit user profiles by clicking an author's username.
 The copy button allows a user to get a URL that allows viewing of that specific content.
-Signed in author's get further buttons that allow them to edit or delete the content.
+Signed‑in authors get further buttons that allow them to edit or delete the content.

 | UI element  | Images        |
 | ----------- | :------------: |